scottrbrtsn/count-my-words/README.md

 - Managers call services to send the data to be processed
 - Services do the common heavy lifting of business logic

+## DB
+- Totals: keeps track of totals of any type.
+Right now we just have word count totals (#scalability)
+- Phrases: keeps track of the phrases already processed.

 ### Actors
 Juval Lowy has a talk about the actor model, I recently watched this past year.
 - https://www.youtube.com/watch?v=ukgjQaiZDYM
 - So conceptually, I have at least some knowledge.
 Though, I have not implemented anything outside of this project.
 - I took advantage of this project to experiment with the idea.